Gracerosen/javascript-intro/README.md

-let Keyword - let creates a local variable in JavaScript & can be re-assigned.
+<strong>let Keyword</strong> - let creates a local variable in JavaScript & can be re-assigned.
 Initialization during the declaration of a let variable is optional.
 A let variable will contain undefined if nothing is assigned to it.

-let count;
+<strong>let count; </strong>
 console.log(count); // Prints: undefined
 count = 10;
 console.log(count); // Prints: 10